BCDA-APS/gestalt/docs/nodes/layouts.md

 ---

-Iterates over a given macro in the input file named by the attribute `repeat_over`, generating a copy of all children widgets as a group.
+Iterates over a given macro in the input file named by the attribute `repeat-over`, generating a copy of all children widgets as a group.
 Configures each such group according to the input macros and then positions the set of widgets along a horizontal axis.
 The group's starting X position is set such that it is a number of pixels away from the end of the previous widget group according to the value of the attribute `padding`.
 Widgets' positions on the Y axis are not changed.

-If the macro named by `repeat_over` is parsed and found to be a number, then the node will iterate a number of times specified by the macro.
-On each loop, the children widgets will be provided with the macros `N` and `__index__` to use to configure themselves. `__index__` is a number that starts at zero and increments by one every iteration of the loop. `N` is similar, but starts at a value specified by the attribute `start_at`.
+If the macro named by `repeat-over` is parsed and found to be a number, then the node will iterate a number of times specified by the macro.
+On each loop, the children widgets will be provided with the macros `N` and `__index__` to use to configure themselves. `__index__` is a number that starts at zero and increments by one every iteration of the loop. `N` is similar, but starts at a value specified by the attribute `start-at`.

-If, instead, `repeat_over` names a macro that is found to be a list of dictionaries, then the dictionaries will be treated as the macros to use to configure the children widgets.
+If, instead, `repeat-over` names a macro that is found to be a list of dictionaries, then the dictionaries will be treated as the macros to use to configure the children widgets.
 The loop will iterate over each of the specified mappings and will provide the children elements of the group with those macros (alongside any other macros in the data file).
 The `__index__` macro